squid-cache/squid-cache.github.io/Features/AdaptationLog.rst

                         argument.
 Will not change semantics
                         when multiple ICAP transactions per HTTP
                         transaction are supported.

+        adaptation_xact_times  A comma-separated list of individual
+                        related adaptation transactions response times,
+                        in milliseconds.
+The order is to be defined during implementation.
 }}}

 Please see ''squid.conf.documented'' for more details.

 = Availability =

-The code is unofficially available for Squid v3.0 as a Launchpad [[https://code.launchpad.net/~rousskov/squid/3p0-plus|branch]].
+Most of the features described here are unofficially available for Squid v3.0 as a Launchpad [[https://code.launchpad.net/~rousskov/squid/3p0-plus|branch]].
 Adaptation logging features will be committed to Squid3 trunk and scheduled for v3.2 release.
 The code will also be unofficially available for Squid v3.1.

 ----
 CategoryFeature